nishantjr/fuzzing-with-k/doc/project-proposal.md

 of the semantics, for example, by generating deeply nested but uninteresting expressions on the right hand side of the assignement in the first statement, without proceeding to the next one.
 It is also easy to generate programs that loop forever.
 We must guide this search for it to be useful.
-We do so using a simple coverage metric -- we stop symbolic execution one a program has executed any rule from a particular set a certain number of times.
+We do so using a simple coverage metric -- we stop symbolic execution once a program has executed any rule from a particular set a certain number of times.
 Besides guiding the semantics, this also deals with non-terminating programs by dissallowing the rule for while loops executing too many times.